maxhallinan/dominoh/README.md

   | Tab, Whitespace
   | LineBreak
   | LineBreak, Whitespace
-  | Empty
+  | Empty;

 Text
   = Any
-  | Empty
+  | Empty;

-Any = ? one or more occurrences of any character, including linebreaks ?
+Any = ? one or more occurrences of any character, including linebreaks ?;

-String = ? one or more occurrences of any character, not including linebreaks ?
+String = ? one or more occurrences of any character, not including linebreaks ?;

-Word = ? one or more occurences of any character, not including whitespace ?
+Word = ? one or more occurences of any character, not including whitespace ?;

-Empty = ""
+Empty = "";
 ```